vladcociorva/gpt2/README.md

 The validation runs took considerably longer.

 ## Results
-> TODO: compare with actual gpt2-124m on these metrics

 ### Loss / val loss
 Both the training loss and the validation loss are pretty consistent throughout the run (probably because it's impossbile for a model of this size to actually overfit the training data in one epoch).